BayashiPascal/GSet/README.md

         GSet* const that,
   GSet const* const tho);

-// Empty the GSet with GSETEMPTY() and free the memory it used.
+// Empty the GSet with GSetEmpty() and free the memory it used.
 // Input:
-//   that: the GSet to be freed void GSETFREE(
+//   that: the GSet to be freed void GSetFree(
   GSet** const that);

 // Empty the GSet.
 Memory used by data in it is not freed.
 // To empty the GSet and free data the data in it, use GSet<N>Flush() instead.
 // Input:
 //   that: the GSet
-void GSETEMPTY(
+void GSetEmpty(
   GSet* const that);

 // Add data at the head of the GSet
 // Inputs:
 //   that: the GSet
 //   data: the data to add
-void GSETPUSH(
+void GSetPush(
   GSet* const that,
          void* const data);